byrne365/Multi-user-Blog/README.md

 #Browsing the app on your local machine

- If you choose to download the files and run the app on your local machine you will need to do the following
+ If you choose to download the files and run the app on your local machine you will need to do the following:

+ * In the `salt.py` file the **SECRET** parameter is used to hash cookies, it is advised to set this variable to a more unique and secure string.
  * Open `Gooogle App Engine` on their local machine.
  * Click on `File` and then `New Application`.
  * In the next window under `Application ID` give your project name as `blog-blogroll` and click create **TAKE NOTE OF THE PORT NUMBER**